Omni-Channel Retail Report: Generational Consumer Shopping Behavior Comes Into Focus + Its Importance in Ecommerce

-This is because with the momentum toward integrating commerce across channels, there’s one big piece of the puzzle missing: what the consumer wants [infographic].
+This is because with the momentum toward integrating commerce across channels, there’s one big piece of the puzzle missing: what the consumer wants.
+Many retailers are just guessing.

 Sure, they have proprietary data on how consumers are using their own channels, but ‘omni’ has Latin roots in the omniscient realm, meaning perceiving all things — not just what is happening on your own channel.